 - John D. Martin III (research assistant), is a doctoral student at the School of Information and Library Sciences (SILS) at UNC-Chapel Hill and one of the inaugural cohort of fellowship recipients of the ELIME-21 graduate program.
 He has a background in Islamic studies and system administration and has lived and worked in Cairo, Egypt as a programmer, system administrator and system designer.
 His research at SILS has involved educational programs for library and information science in the Middle East and North African context.

 - Mohamed Hamed (liaison to MELA and AFLI), is the Middle East librarian for UNC-Chapel Hill and an active member of both MELA and AFLI.
 He holds a B.A. and M.A. in library and information science from Cairo University in Egypt and previously worked as a senior cataloging and outsourcing supervisor at the library of the American University in Cairo.

-Current and past presidents of MELA and AFLI have agreed to participate in the project and serve on its advisory board.
-The board also includes who have been active in forging partnerships between American and Arab libraries.
+Current and past presidents of MELA and AFLI agreed to participate in the project and serve on its advisory board.
+The board also included experts who have been active in forging partnerships between American and Arab libraries.
 Advisory board members:

 - Christof Galli, Middle East librarian at Duke University and president of the Middle East Librarians Association.

 - David Hirsch, Middle East librarian at UCLA and past president of the Middle East Librarians Association.